Courses

 No sections offered in the fall semester…

-The biology of bacteria and viruses with emphasis on their form and physiology.
-A study of their diversity, environmental importance, and interaction with humans, as well as human attempts to control them.
-Consideration is given to basic immunology.
-Laboratory work focuses on the metabolism, identification and physiology of bacteria.
+The biology of prokaryotes and viruses with emphasis on their structure and physiology.
+This course is based substantially on the key concepts and associated learning outcomes recommended by the American Society for Microbiology.
+Topics include diversity, environmental importance and interaction with humans, human attempts to control and harness them.
+Consideration is given to basic immunology and principles of infectious disease.
+Laboratory work focuses on the metabolism, identification, and physiology of bacteria.
+Lecture and lab.

 No sections offered in the fall semester…